Mass media in Ukraine: Current situation

-Foreign investments in the Ukrainian media market are currently low.
 In the late 1990s and early 2000s, Western companies invested in Ukrainian television, but later sold their shares to locals—mainly oligarchs—and left the market.
 Problems included a "lack of stable, transparent business regulation, the widespread corruption, and the uneasy relationships between the media and politicians".
 Russian newspapers, TV channels and radio stations are however popular in Ukraine.
 Russian programs are also popular with Ukrainian media outlets, and they are cheaper than Ukrainian programming.

+By 2024, 50% of Ukrainian media relied on the U.S. government as their main source of funds, and another 35% received significant sums from it.
+On 28 January 2025, Chief Editor of the Kyiv Independent Olga Rudenko wrote that "For years, foreign government grants have been the lifeblood of Ukraine's independent media."
+Following his inauguration, US President Trump ordered a 90–day freeze on foreign aid through USAID, which included support of Ukraine's media.